SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 • Get Active Easy-to-Read (Office of Disease Prevention and Health Promotion)

-• Guide to Physical Activity From the National Institutes of Health (National Heart, Lung, and Blood Institute)
+• Heart-Healthy Living - Aim for a Healthy Weight From the National Institutes of Health (National Heart, Lung, and Blood Institute)

 • Physical Activity Basics and Your Health (Centers for Disease Control and Prevention)